-MANIFOLD AIR TEMPERATURE SENSOR (LOW TEMPERATURE INDICATED) 2.5L ENGINE
+MANIFOLD AIR TEMPERATURE (MAT) SENSOR CIRCUIT (LOW TEMPERATURE INDICATED) 2.5L ENGINE

-The Manifold Air Temperature (MAT) Sensor uses a thermistor to control the signal voltage to the ECM.
+The Manifold Air Temperature (MAT) Sensor is a thermistor that controls the signal voltage to the ECM.
 The ECM applies a voltage (4-6 volts) on CKT 472 to the sensor.
 When the air is cold, the sensor (thermistor) resistance is high, therefore the ECM will see a high signal voltage.
 If the air is warm, the sensor resistance is low therefore the ECM will see a low voltage.

-Test Description: Step numbers refer to step numbers on diagnostic chart.
+Test Description: Numbers below refer to circled numbers on the diagnostic chart.